$\Gamma$-structures and symmetric spaces: Introduction

 In his seminal papers \cite{Ho1, Ho2} on the (co)homological structure of Lie groups \textsc{Hopf} introduced the notion of {\em $\Gamma$-manifolds}.
 By definition these are closed connected oriented manifolds $M$ together with continuous maps

-so that the mapping degrees of the two restrictions $\psi_{p}: y \mapsto \psi(p,y)$ and $\psi^q: x \mapsto \psi(x,q)$ are non-zero for some (and hence for all) $p, q \in M$.
+so that the mapping degrees of the two restrictions $\psi_{x}=\psi(x,-)$ and $\psi^{y}=\psi(-,y)$ are non-zero for some (and hence for all) $x, y \in M$.
 In some sense such maps $\psi$, which we call {\em $\Gamma$-structures}, capture the simplest non-trivial homological information of Lie group multiplications. \textsc{Hopf} proved that the rational cohomology rings of $\Gamma$-manifolds are of a surprisingly restricted type: Because they admit compatible comultiplications (and are hence {\em Hopf algebras} in modern terminology) they are free graded commutative $\Q$-algebras, whose generators must be in odd degrees as $M$ is finite dimensional, see \cite{Ho1, Ho2} and \cite[Chap.\ VI, \S 2.A]{D} for further information.
-As carried out by \textsc{Borel} in \cite[Chapitre II, $\S$ 7]{Bo}, further divisibility restrictions on the mapping degrees of $\psi_p$ and $\psi^q$ have similar implications for the cohomology rings over finite fields.
+As carried out by \textsc{Borel} in \cite[Chapitre II, $\S$ 7]{Bo}, further divisibility restrictions on the mapping degrees of $\psi_{x}$ and $\psi^{y}$ have similar implications for the cohomology rings over finite fields.

-A closely related and much better known structure is that of an {\em H-space}, with both restrictions $\psi_p$ and $\psi^q$ being homotopic to the identity.
-While every compact connected oriented manifold that is an H-space is obviously a $\Gamma$-manifold, the converse fails: All odd dimensional unit spheres are $\Gamma$-manifolds (see \cite{Ho2} and our Theorem \ref{THM: Rank split} for a generalization), but \textsc{Adams} celebrated `Hopf invariant one theorem' in \cite{Ad} says that only spheres of dimension $1$, $3$ or $7$ admit H-space structures.
+A closely related and much better known structure is that of an {\em H-space}, with both restrictions $\psi_{x}$ and $\psi^{y}$ being homotopic to the identity.
+While every compact connected oriented manifold that is an H-space is obviously a $\Gamma$-manifold, the converse fails: All odd dimensional unit spheres are $\Gamma$-manifolds (see \cite{Ho2}), but \textsc{Adams} celebrated `Hopf invariant one theorem' in \cite{Ad} says that only spheres of dimension $1$, $3$ or $7$ admit H-space structures.